-Residential Surveying
+Residential Surveying RICS

 This Report is more suitable for flats, bungalows and houses that are in a reasonable condition and of traditional construction.